 Your technical systems can be tested by asking questions such as:

-- Who looks after my webhosting?
+- Who is looking after my server?

 - Who will fix errors, troubleshoot problems, provide technical support and advice, etc. should things go wrong?